Shresht7/defcmd/README.md

 $ python tool.py container logs follow my_container
 ```

-Interactive mode works with groups — it recursively prompts until it reaches a leaf command, then runs its wizard.
+Interactive mode works with groups, it recursively prompts until it reaches a leaf command, then runs its wizard.

 ---